Home Care Packages: Everything you need to know

 The Government also expects people who have the financial capacity to pay will be asked to pay a fee to contribute to the costs of their care.
 Your income will determine the income-tested care fee you may be asked to pay.
-This fee is assessed and determined by Centrelink, and not by the provider.
+This fee is assessed and determined by Services Australia, and not by the provider.

 You can call My Aged Care on 1800 200 422 for further information.
 Before you call you should have your financial information ready, especially details of your various forms of income.
 There are annual and lifetime caps in place to limit any income-tested care fees you may be asked to pay.
-You can apply for financial hardship assistance if you believe you will have financial difficulty contributing to the cost of your Home Care Assitance Package.
+You can apply for financial hardship assistance if you believe you will have financial difficulty contributing to the cost of your Home Care Assistance Package.

 You are free to choose your HCP provider and free to change your mind if your circumstances change.
-Please note Adssi does not charge and exit free if you change providers.

 If your needs change and the type of service you receive needs to change, please contact MY AGED CARE on 1800 200 422.